-Within Private Packagist Enterprise you now need to set up at least one integration with a third party service for user authentication.
-You can either use your on-premises version of GitHub, Bitbucket, or GitLab, or their public services on github.com, bitbucket.org or gitlab.com.
+Within Private Packagist Enterprise you now need to set up at least one user authentication method.
+You have the choice between authentication with email addresses and passwords and several OAuth integrations with third party services.
+We provide integrations with on-premises versions of GitHub, Bitbucket, or GitLab, or their public services on github.com, bitbucket.org or gitlab.com.
 Follow the instructions to create the respective required identifiers, tokens and secrets.

 - GitHub (Enterprise) Integration Setup

 - Bitbucket Server (Stash) Integration Setup

 - GitLab Integration Setup

 After setting up an integration you can login through the top menu.
 Register an account and pick a username.

 The first user is granted admin permissions automatically.
 You can grant admin permissions to more users in the admin panel.